nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 ``cd``'s to the Waf directory, then instructs Waf to change the working directory *back* to the saved current working directory before running the program.

+We mention this ``--cwd`` command for completeness; most users will simply run Waf from the top-level directory and generate the output data files there.